 With the recent COVID pandemic most states have moved to an online process (if they didn’t already have one) to process corporate applications.
 Since I’m in California this step-by-step guide will show the process using the CA web site and forming a corporation here.
 If you live in another state then it’s probably best to register there and NOT in CA since the taxes here are higher than most states.
 If you don’t live in the United States at all and want to form a US corporation then your best bet is probably Delaware.
 I’ll have an article on that in the future.

 I’m not sure if it’s the same in every state, but in CA the agency that handles corporate registrations is the Secretary of State.
 I would start with a search for that link in your state.
 For CA it’s here: CA Secretary of State.
 One of the menu choices is “Business” and you’re going to want to go there and see what they have to offer.
-For CA the “Hot Topic” #1 is “Corporations Formations File Online” and that’s exactly what we want.
+There is a big button on the page labeled “bizfile ONLINE” and that’s exactly what we want.

 Step 1: Introduction

-When you click on the link above you should see something similar to the screen shot below:
+When you click on the link above you will probably be forced to register or log in so go ahead and take care of that first.
+Afterwards should see something similar to the screen shot below:

 Filing in CA is $100 and a certified copy is $5.
 Definitely get the certified copy and I recommend getting an additional if the option is available in your state since you’ll need to show one to the bank and possibly other institutions and it could get damaged.
 I keep one in my files and use the other if I have to show it to anyone.
-California used to let you order more than one but it doesn’t look like they have that option for online orders.
+California used to let you order more than one but it doesn’t look like they have that option for online orders, but I’m getting ahead of myself.

 The next screen is where you enter your company name.
 I love tennis and I love guitars and I thought there must be some way to combine those two passions.
 It turns out I’m not alone and there’s obviously a huge untapped market for tennis racquet guitars and I want in on that, so here I go.
 All in.